upenn-libraries/finding_aids/rails_app/README.md

 When a new organization wishes to have their EADs indexed into the application they must provide:
 - An endpoint slug, which can include uppercase letters and underscores
-- A technical contact, email
+- A technical contact email
-- A public contact, email
+- A public contact email
-- A webpage url, if indexing from a webpage- A repository id, if indexing from a ArchiveSpace instance.
+- A webpage url, if indexing from a webpage
+- A repository id, if indexing from a ArchiveSpace instance.
 This can be found via the ASpace Admin UI.
 - An aspace_instance slug, if indexing from an ArchiveSpace instance.
+This slug must be no more than 20 characters.

 ##### With ArchivesSpace